WeiAkaneDeng/gJLS2/vignettes/Introduction.md

 In our analyses, all three types of imputed data are accepted.
 The program will automatically detect the status of imputation based on 1) whether the genotype data is supplied as a vector or a <tt>matrix</tt>/<tt>data.frame</tt>; 2) whether the number of distinct genotype values exceeds 4 (0, 1, 2, and/or a missing code, usually -9 or NA).

-following Acar and Sun (2013), here we simulate the imputed data by introducing uncertainty using a Dirichlet distribution.
+Following Acar and Sun (2013), here we simulate the imputed data by introducing uncertainty using a Dirichlet distribution.
 A parameter $a \in [0,1]$ is used to for the correct genotype category and (1 − a)/2 for the other two, where $a = 1$ corresponds to a generative model with no genotype uncertainty and $a = 0.5$ corresponds to roughly 50\% of the "best-guess" genotypes will match the correct genotype groups.